-I chose the University of Sunderland because it looked better than the other universities in my area.
-I was offered help and support with my Skills Test, as I was looking to get on the Primary Education course before I changed over to the Childhood Studies course.
-Also, the open days felt that Sunderland was more student-focused and provided more help to their students.
+I chose the University of Sunderland because it looked better than the other universities in my area – the Open Day made me feel like it was more student-focused and provided more help for students.

-The best aspects of the course for myself are, how all the lectures and seminars are all on Canvas and we can prepare ourselves for them.
-The support provided by the lecturers and also the facilities that are on offer, such as; the library, study skills support, wellbeing team and also the student services provided for both educational and personal development support.
+The best aspect of the course is that all the lectures and seminars are on the Virtual Learning Environment, Canvas, and we can prepare ourselves for them.
+Other standout aspects are the support provided by the lecturers and the facilities that are on offer.
+This includes the library, study skills support, wellbeing team and also the student services provided for both educational and personal development support.

 I would certainly recommend Sunderland to anyone.
-I didn’t think I would end up back in education but since leaving the army and starting college and now starting my 1st year at the University, Sunderland has definitely provided so much help and shows they are student focused.
+I didn’t think I would end up back in education, but since leaving the army, starting college and now starting university, Sunderland has definitely provided so much help and shows they are student-focused.

 Published 20 March 2019